rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 ```
 git checkout master
 git pull upstream master --ff-only # to make certain there are no merge commits
-git checkout feature_branch
-git rebase master
+git rebase master feature_branch
-git push --force-with-lease (set origin to be the same as local)
+git push --force-with-lease # (set origin to be the same as local)
 ```

 To avoid merges as per the [No-Merge Policy](#no-merge-policy), you may want to use